iotaledger/snapshot-validator/README.md

 Open `validate.js` in an editor, and set the `iotaNode` and `snapshotUrl` variables appropriately.
 The `snapshotUrl` should point to the `Snapshot.txt` file included with a snapshot Pull Request to iotaledger/iri.
 Using the January 28, 2018 snapshot as an example:

-1. Locate the pull request files: https://github.com/iotaledger/iri/pull/512/files
+1. Locate the pull request files
 2. Find Snapshot.txt and click the "View" button
 3. Click "View Raw"
 4. Copy the URL *after* the page loads - this should be used as the `snapshotUrl` in `validate.js`.